sattamalshlsh/sattam/README.md

-# مرحبا بكم في سطام الريبو!
+# Welcome to the sattam repo!

-أنا سطام، مهتم بالبرمجة وكسر حماية أنظمة iOS على الأيفون.
+I am sattam, interested in programming and jailbreaking iOS systems on an iPhone.

-— سطام
+— sattam